mactul/powermake/README.md

 #### host_architecture

 A string representing the architecture of your system, it can be "amd64", "x64", "x86", "i386", etc...
-If you need an easier string to work with, use `config.simplified_host_architecture` which can only be "x86", "x64", "arm32" or "arm64".
+If you need an easier string to work with, use `config.host_simplified_architecture` which can only be "x86", "x64", "arm32" or "arm64".
 For the moment it doesn't serve any purpose, but you can access it if needed.

 - **It's not recommended to set this in the json file, the autodetection should do a better job.**